Adversarial Attacks to Latent Representations of Distributed Neural Networks in Split Computing: Related Work

-\textbf{Empirical and Theoretical Study of \dnn Robustness.} \cite{carlini2019evaluating} propose a set of criteria to study adversarial robustness with empirical results, while \cite{carlini2017adversarial,dong2020benchmarking,croce2020robustbench} evaluate the robustness of different defense approaches.
+\textbf{Empirical and Theoretical Study of \dnn Robustness.} \cite{carlini2019evaluating} propose a set of criteria to study adversarial robustness with empirical results, and \cite{dong2020benchmarking,croce2020robustbench} evaluate the robustness of different defense approaches.
 However, in the absence of a theoretical framework, different studies may arrive at conflicting conclusions.
-For example, \cite{su2018robustness} argue that there is a trade-off between generalization and robustness while \cite{stutz2019disentangling} state that generalization does not affect the robustness. \cite{tsipras2018robustness} argue adversarial training sacrifice accuracy on standard datasets while \cite{ilyas2019adversarial} can achieve same accuracy on both adversarial and standard datasets.
-On the other hand, \gls{pac} learning has been used to analyze the adversarial robustness of \dnns ~\cite{montasser2019vc,bhattacharjee2023robust,attias2019improved,awasthi2019robustness,bubeck2021universal,ashtiani2023adversarially}.
-However, such work mainly attempts to find minimum dataset size for a desired robustness level \cite{montasser2019vc,attias2019improved,ashtiani2023adversarially,bhattacharjee2023robust}.
-Conversely, our investigation aims to evaluate adversarial robustness in \dnns that are trained with certain datasets.
-In addition, these approaches are evaluated on simple \dnns \cite{awasthi2019robustness,bubeck2021universal}, while we evaluate our findings on state-of-the-art \dnns. \cite{tishby2015deep} first propose to use \Gls{ib} \cite{tishby2000information} to analyze \dnns and \cite{shwartz2017opening,saxe2019information} analyze the generalization and compression capability of \dnns with experiments.
+For example, \cite{su2018robustness} argue that there is a trade-off between generalization and robustness while \cite{stutz2019disentangling} state that generalization does not affect the robustness.
+On the other hand, \gls{pac} learning has been used to theoretically analyze the adversarial robustness of \dnns ~\cite{montasser2019vc,bhattacharjee2023robust}.
+However, these approaches are evaluated on simple \dnns, while we evaluate our findings on state-of-the-art \dnns.

+\textbf{Information Bottleneck.} \cite{tishby2015deep} first propose to use \Gls{ib} \cite{tishby2000information} to analyze \dnns and \cite{shwartz2017opening,saxe2019information} analyze the generalization and compression capability of \dnns with experiments.
 However, due to the challenge of mutual information estimation \cite{poole2019variational}, such studies only perform experiments on relatively small neural networks.
-Recent work applying \gls{ib} for robust learning \cite{alemi2016deep,amjad2019learning,wang2021revisiting,kim2021distilling} has shown significant enhancements.
-However, it does not involve a general analysis for robustness of \dnns.
+Recent work applying \gls{ib} for robust learning \cite{alemi2016deep,kim2021distilling} has shown significant enhancements in experimental results.
+However, it does not involve a rigorous theoretical analysis for robustness of \dnns.
+In contrast, we provide a theoretical framework to analyze the robustness of distributed DNNs in split computing as well as provide a comprehensive experimental assessment in large scale.